planetoftheweb/raybo-old/_site/posts/2020-07-08-error-free-live-demo.md

 git commit -m "finished state"
 ```

-Now let's delete some code here so that my state shows what my code is going to look like at the beginning of my demo.

-Now, if I wanted to see what I'm missing in this code, I would do a git diff command.
+Let's delete some code here so that my state shows what my code is going to look like at the beginning of my demo.
+If I wanted to see what I'm missing in this code, I would do a git diff command.

 ```bash
 git diff